-Payroll information is located on the Financial Info Tab in myGCC, click Payroll Information on the left side of the page to access the portlet.
-The employee will be able to view and print current as well as previous payroll information.
-W-2 Wage and Tax Statements are mailed to the home address in late January.
+Payroll information is located on the Financial Tab on MyGCC, click Student Payroll on the left side of the page to access the portlet.
+The student employee will be able to view and print current as well as previous payroll information.
+W-2 Wage and Tax Statements may be accessed online or are mailed to the home address in late January.